 There are a few relevant groups on Facebook: Algarve Digital Nomads and Digital Nomads Portugal.
 If you want to meet other digital nomads in the Algarve, try posting in here and letting people know that you’re in town.

 Start Algarve, a meetup group for startup owners in the Algarve, is another place to meet fellow entrepreneurs, digital nomads, and startup owners.
 Meetups are infrequent, but it’s always worth checking to see if there’s something happening while you’re in the Algarve.
+Atelier Cowork in Faro, one of the Algarve coworking spaces, also has events on a regular basis and it’s worth checking their Facebook page to see if there’s anything coming up.

 While not about freelancing specifically, the couchsurfing forums can be a good place to meet other people while travelling.
 As with the Digital Nomads Portugal Facebook group, just post a message saying that you’re in town and see who wants to meet up.

-Cafés to work from
+Cafés to work from on the Algarve

-Finding Wi-Fi in the Algarve isn’t difficult.
+Finding wi-fi in the Algarve isn’t difficult.
 It’s often available in cafés, and it’s also available in plenty of council-owned properties as well.
 Spending time in a café is a big part of Portuguese culture, and although there aren’t many digital natives living in the Algarve, it’s unlikely anyone will get annoyed if you spend half a day in their café.

 Tip: If you don’t know the Wi-Fi password, it’s often the name of the café.
 This works about 50% of the time so it’s always worth trying.

-Lazy Jacks – Located on Lagos Marina, this bar/restaurant is a very easy place to work from and it has a very good internet connection as well.
+Located on Lagos Marina, this bar/restaurant is a very easy place to work from and it has a very good internet connection as well.
 It can be touristy and busy during the summer months but outside of the summer months, there’s usually only a few tables with customers and nobody seems bothered if you work from there.
 (Tripadvisor Link)

-Café Tropical – A small café with free Wi-Fi, Café Tropical is an easy café to work from for a few hours.
+A small café with free Wi-Fi, Café Tropical is an easy café to work from for a few hours.
 (Tripadvisor Link)

-Café DaRosa – If you just want to check e-mails or do something quickly, this is a nice place to work from.
+If you just want to check e-mails or do something quickly, this is a nice place to work from.
 Free internet access is available from the nearby Silves council, so you don’t even have to ask the café for a password.
 (Tripadvisor Link)

 Do you have any tips for working remotely in the Algarve?
 Are you planning on visiting?
 Let us know in the comments below.